 7. Grafton Forge

 Watch a blacksmith demonstration or purchase high quality ironware.
 Grafton Forge also has a collection of historic tools and artifacts.
+They are so nice and welcome children.
+Our kids were invited to make their own iron hooks to bring home.

 Open Thursday to Monday 10 – 4.
 Demonstrations 11- 12 and 2- 3.